IPMI-ICNS-UKE/Jurkat_cell_segmentation/README.md

 # Train and Inference
 ## Train and inference on private data
-In each case the training and inference scripta are Train.py and inference.py, respectively.
+In each case the training and inference scripts are Train.py and inference.py, respectively.
+On private data you may need to adjust reservoir hyperparameters via cross-validation before training.

 ## Inference on trained models
 In each case, the trained models are available in the following libks: